zammad/zammad-admin-documentation/system/data-privacy.rst

 Limitations
 -----------

-Below you can find a list of technical and logical limitations of this functionality.

    * You can't delete your own account
    * You can't remove the last administrator of your Zammad installation
    * You can remove organizations together with the last organization member